Rice: Pests and weeds

-Rice yield can be reduced by weed growth, and a wide variety of pests including insects, nematodes, rodents such as rats, snails, and birds.
-Major rice insect pests include armyworms, rice bugs, black bugs, cutworms, field crickets, grasshoppers, leafhoppers, mealybugs, and planthoppers.
-High rates of nitrogen fertiliser application may worsen aphid outbreaks.
+Rice yield can be reduced by weed growth, and a wide variety of pests including insects, nematodes, and rodents such as rats, snails, and birds.
+Major rice insect pests include armyworms, rice bugs, black bugs, stem-borers, cutworms, planthoppers, leafhoppers, mealybugs, crickets, and grasshoppers.
+Resurgence of brown planthopper populations may be caused by over-use of broad-spectrum insecticides, and high rates of nitrogen fertiliser application may worsen outbreaks: as with aphids.

 Weather conditions can contribute to pest outbreaks: rice gall midge outbreaks are worsened by high rainfall in the wet season, while thrips outbreaks are associated with drought.